Polysubstance Addiction: Definition, Causes, Signs, Effects, And Treatment Methods.

 -

-Lying for prescriptions: Common drugs like opioids and stimulants are often provided for treatment upon an expert’s prescription.
-People with polysubstance addiction usually lie to access the drugs through prescriptions.
+Lying for prescriptions: People with polysubstance addiction lie to access drugs through prescriptions.

 -

-Social withdrawal: People suffering from polysubstance abuse usually tend to stay away from social interactions.
-They are more comfortable confined in a personal space.
-Social withdrawal is often due to fear of judgment or being caught.
+Social withdrawal: You tend to stay away from social interactions, preferring personal space due to fear of judgment or being caught.

 The common drug combinations include mixing stimulants, mixing depressants, mixing stimulants and depressants, and mixing alcohol with other drugs.